 What if my Elderly Waiver benefits are cancelled?

 You can lose your Elderly Waiver services if you get new income or assets that put you over eligibility limits.
 You can also lose your Elderly Waiver services if you no longer need the level of care provided by the program.

-- You need to file an appeal with the Department of Human Services within the 30 day deadline.
-A hearing will be scheduled with an Administrative Law Judge to decide if you need Elderly Waiver services.
-Within a 10 day deadline, you can also request that your Elderly Waiver services continue during your appeal.
+- You need to file an appeal with the Department of Human Services within the deadline listed on the notice.
+A hearing will be scheduled with an Administrative Law Judge to decide if you qualify for Elderly Waiver services.
+If you are curerntly receiving Elderly Waiver services, you can file an appeal within 10 days of the notice and also request that your Elderly Waiver services continue during your appeal.
 If you lose the appeal, you may have to repay the state for the continued care services.

 - You should call Iowa Legal Aid for advice and possible help representing you at the hearing.

-Sometimes the completed level of care form does not tell the whole story of your need for Elderly Waiver services.
+Sometimes the completed interRAI - Home Care (HC) form does not tell the whole story of your need for Elderly Waiver services.
 It may be that you have told your doctor that you don’t need help when you do need help.
 You may feel uncomfortable talking about your personal care needs.
 However, it is very important to be honest in the evaluation of your care needs.
-Trying to do things that put you at risk of falling or risk your health in other ways is foolish.
+Trying to do things that put you at risk of falling or that risk your health in other ways is foolish.
 This can also lead to having to go into a nursing home.
 Sometimes even though you are able to do some things on your own there may be a combination of medical care and personal care needs that would prevent you from staying at home without Elderly Waiver services.

-Review the completed level of care form with your doctor.
+Review the completed interRAI - Home Care (HC) form with your doctor.

 - Be honest about your need for help and care.